Hock Hochheim Bio

 Hock Hochheim teaching hand to hand combat at the U.S. Naval Academy at Anapolis Maryland.

 – The US Naval Academy.
-Prior to security and manpower measures before 9-11, Hock use to teach hand, stick, knife and gun combatives twice a year at the U.S. Naval Academy in Annapolis, Maryland.
+Prior to security and manpower measures, prior to before 911, Hock taught hand, stick, knife and gun combatives twice a year at the U.S. Naval Academy in Annapolis, Maryland.
 A variety of staff, active duty of all types and cadets attended.

 1972 to Present.
 In 1973, Hock started his study in Ed Parker Kenpo Karate.
 Since that time he has amassed black belts in Filipino Martial Arts, Kempo, Kajukenbo and Aiki-Jutsu.
-He was voted (by readers) into the Black Belt Magazine Hall of Fame in 2002.
-He currently teaches hand, stick, knife and gun combatives in some 40 seminars a year in 12 allied countries.
-In 1990s, Hock was a modern pioneer in the integration of hand, stick, knife and gun training, and the use of the term “combatives” which was used by so few back then, but now an over-popular and widespread title today. (as a result, Hock is slowly trying to drop the term.)
+He was voted (by readers back then) into the Black Belt Magazine Hall of Fame in 2002.
+He currently teaches hand, stick, knife and gun combatives in some 20 seminars a year in 10 allied countries.
+In 1990s, Hock was considered a modern pioneer in the integration of hand, stick, knife and gun training, and helped popularize the term “combatives” which was used by so few back then, but now is way over-popular and widespread today.

 • 3rd Dan Black Belt in GM Ernesto Presas in Filipino Arnis De Mano, directly from the Grandmaster.
 Awarded the title of Guro, 1st Dan Black “Lakan Isa” in Manila, the Philippines in 1993.